milankmezic/AIPromptEngineer/README.md

 ## Features

 - **Wizard-based Prompt Engineering:** Step-by-step interface to clarify your intent and build detailed prompts.
+- **Smart Placeholder Detection:** Automatically detects `[variable]` placeholders in your questions and generates contextual options to fill them.
+- **Dynamic Question Generation:** For each placeholder, the AI generates relevant questions and options (e.g., "What country?" → ["United States", "France", "Japan", etc.]).
+- **Custom Input Options:** "✏️ Other" button allows users to enter custom values for any question or placeholder.
 - **OpenAI & Gemini API Support:** Easily configure your API key, model, and endpoint.
 - **Parameter Tuning:** Adjust temperature, max tokens, top-p, frequency/presence penalties, and more.
 - **Dark Mode:** Toggle between light and dark themes.